 In WordPress, the best way to add this functionality is through a plugin.
 Here are a few suggestions for plugins you can use depending on how you want to present the information.

-Artiss Content Reveal is a free plugin from David Artiss and is a simple reveal by clicking the “question” or any other title.
+Show-Hide / Collapse-Expand is a free plugin and is a simple toggle by clicking the “question” or any other title.
 The plugin adds an icon to your post/page editor toolbar which makes it easy to add the shortcode including the question and answer.
-The shortcode looks like this:

 WordPress FAQ Plugin